byrd-laif/soilMakers/lifeStylesForChange/kefirMilkAlchemy.md

 date: 2018-08-13
 ---

-# *An Ancient Living Culture - The Miracle Kefir*
+# *An Ancient Living Legacy - The Miracle Of Kefir Milk Culture*

-## *A Living Cultural Legacy; Powerful Food Medicine.*
+## *A Powerful Functional Food Medicine.*

-### *Kefir Milk is a unique bacterial fermentation form a true Mother Culture that’s one of the most naturally pro-biotic rich functional foods on the planet.
+### *Kefir Milk is a unique bacterial fermentation form a true "Mother Culture" that’s one of the most naturally pro-biotic rich functional foods on the planet.*

 **Its name comes from the Turkish word “keif,” which means “good feeling.”
 Kefir is also known as "Tibetan Milk Mushroom" or "Tara" in Tibetan culture.
 Tara- originating from Sanskrit, meaning "star" and symbolizes *"the light of the soul."***

-#### *Kefir milk benefits are broad and can impact the state of daily life and health dramatically, healing issues like leaky gut and strengthening the immune system.**
+#### *Kefir milk benefits are broad and can impact the state of daily life and health dramatically, healing issues like leaky gut and strengthening the immune system.*

 **Naturally antibacterial, antifungal, anti-allergic and anti-inflammatory effects are some of the beneficial properties of the ancient kefir grains.**